 - Preheat the oven to 350ºF.
 Line an 8×8” baking dish with parchment paper, leaving a few inches of overhang, and lightly grease the paper with coconut oil.
 Set aside.

-- In a small pot, combine the honey, peanut butter, coconut oil, flaxseed meal, vanilla, and a pinch of sea salt.
-Briefly heat over a low flame while stirring, just until the mixture is slightly thinned out and pourable, 30-60 seconds.
+- If your coconut oil is solid, scoop some into a small pot and melt it over low heat.
+Measure out two tablespoons of melted oil and return to the small pot.
+To the 2 tablespoons of oil, add the honey, peanut butter, flaxseed meal, vanilla, and a pinch of sea salt.
+Briefly heat over a low flame while stirring, just until the mixture is combined and pourable, 30-60 seconds.
 Set aside.

 - In a food processor, place ½ cup of the oats and process on high speed until finely ground.
 Transfer to a large bowl and add the remaining 1 ½ cups rolled oats.
 Add the coconut oil mixture (briefly warm it again if it is no longer pourable) and stir the mixture together until thoroughly combined.